+We continued the site inspection by walking to the loading racks.
+I asked Mr. Coleman to describe the truck loading procedures and the VRU operation.
 Trucks are loaded only when the VRU is operating in a satisfactory manner.
 The VRU has an interlocking system that will not allow tankers to load product if the vapor line is not connected.
 Each loading bay is equipped with an overflow detector level control system that shuts off product flow to the tanker when the tanker capacity reaches a specified level.
 In addition, a valid tanker truck vapor tightness certification is required to load product at the terminal.
 Drivers that fail to renew the vapor tightness certification for a given truck are not allowed to load product to that truck at the terminal.

-I observed a tank truck driver that was using the loading rack in Bay No. 3 to fill his tank-truck.
+I observed a tank truck driver that was using the loading rack to fill his tank-truck.
 He seemed to be following the truck loading procedures.

 The VRU controls VOC emissions with two carbon adsorption units that alternate between adsorption and regeneration at 15-minute intervals.
 The system also employs a liquid knockout tank and pressure/relief vent upstream from the VRU.
 The VRU system is equipped with a sensor that detects and controls VOC leakage.
 Any leakage detected in the loading system automatically results into a large pressure drop that triggers alarms.
 The system is then manually shut down.